bschwind/opencascade-rs/README.md

 ## Major Goals
 * Define 3D CAD models suitable for 3D printing or machining, in ergonomic Rust code
 * Code-first approach, but allow use of a GUI where it makes sense (2D sketches)
-* Support fillets, chamfers, lofts, surface filling, pipes, extrusions, lathes, etc.
+* Support fillets, chamfers, lofts, surface filling, pipes, extrusions, revolutions, etc.
 * Support quick compile times for faster iterations
 * Ability to import/export STEP files, STL files, SVG, DXF, KiCAD files, and hopefully more!
 * Easy to install the viewer app (provide pre-built binaries for major platforms)